SaiferGit/Question-Answering-APP/README.md

 - A beautiful UI
 - Animatated questions popup
 - Logging out each time after submitting all the answers.
+- Can see how many data is collected(Statistics in real time)
 - three types of questions layout:
   - MCQ (3/4 options)
   - Short Written Answer